Many thanks to the GMHG board for supporting Scottish Concert-Arts!

 Piper Jones Band

 Piper Jones Band is a celebration of the Highland pipes with the percussive strains of drums and bouzouki, balancing integrity of tradition with playing with a sense of true abandon.
-The group has released two CDs, The Wandering Stars and Crossing the Sabine.
+The group has released three CDs: The Wandering Stars, Crossing the Sabine and Revel Grove.

 EJ Jones first played at GMHG with Clandestine in 1998 and is a professionally ranked competitive piper in the EUSPBA.
 He has had a performing career spanning over two decades with the recent distinction of representing the USA at the 2014 MacCrimmon Trophy at Festival Interceltique Lorient.